 Can I see mantas, sharks, whale sharks, turtles diving with you?

 We should be able to show you mantas if you visit in our peak manta season (November to April).
 We have many sharks and you will see sharks on most dives.
-Most common are white-tips, black tips, grey reef sharks and hammerheads, but you can also see leopard sharks, nurse sharks, silvertips etc. There are hawksbill and green turtles in Rasdhoo Atoll and they are seen frequently, and sometimes even nest on the island.
-Whale sharks are rare and you have to be extremely lucky to see one, but please see our recent photos in the gallery!
+Most common are white-tips, black tips, grey reef sharks and occasionally hammerheads, but with some luck you can also see leopard sharks, nurse sharks, silvertips etc. There are hawksbill and green turtles in Rasdhoo Atoll and they are seen frequently.
+Whale sharks are extremely rare and not very common in this atoll, we do see them occasionally though but have no specific season.

 Do I require a “fit for diving” certificate from a doctor to dive or learn to dive with you?

 Every diver is highly recommended to have a regular medical examination to ensure he/she is fit to dive.
 When you register to dive with us, one form you will be required to complete and sign will be the RSTC medical self-declaration.
 You should download this below in your preferred language and read through it.
 If you can answer all questions with “NO”, have no other medical conditions and are under 65 years of age, then a “Fit To Dive” certificate from a doctor is NOT required.
 However if you do happen to have to one or more “YES” answers, and/or are 65 years or older, then you would need to bring a “Fit To Dive” certificate from a doctor.
+If you are 75 years or older, our insurer applies special conditions; please contact us for more information before booking your vacation.
 If you have any questions or queries about this or would like any advice, then please mail us directly at firstname.lastname@example.org